 To combat this, Verizon and AT&T are focusing on installing short-range cell networks — kind of like a Wi-Fi network extender you would use in your home, but on a much larger scale.
 These short-range extenders connect with normal cell towers and help distribute mmWave signal in areas where it would be weak, such as crowded cities.

 Meanwhile, T-Mobile is instead using its collection of 600MHz spectrum as the foundation of the T-Mobile 5G service.
 The 600MHz band — sometimes referred to as Band 71 — is much better at penetrating buildings and works well over longer distances.
+However, it isn’t as fast as mmWave signals.
 T-Mobile will combine this strategy with the short-range cell strategy that Verizon and AT&T are using to create what could be the nation’s best 5G service.

 Where is T-Mobile 5G service active?

 Unlike Verizon, AT&T, and Sprint, T-Mobile actually advertises exactly where its 5G service is active.
-You can check for yourself by visiting the T-Mobile 5G coverage map page.
 Not only will the map tell you which cities are “switched on,” but also the specific parts of those cities where 5G service can likely be found.

 Meanwhile, the other three wireless carriers just tell you which cities are active and don’t advertise how much (or how little) of the city is actually covered.

-As of right now, these are the places where T-Mobile 5G service is active:
+The mmWave rollout is much smaller.
+As of right now, these are the places where T-Mobile mmWave 5G service is active:

 - New York, NY (Manhattan and Brooklyn only)